thinkcompany/think_dev-standards/development-standards/css.md

 }
 ```

-A developer should be able to edit a module style sheet without introducing bugs into other parts of the site.
+Following these standards allows other developers to edit a module style sheet without introducing bugs into other parts of the site.

 #### Module Structure

 A simple module, such as a button, may require only a single element.
 Complex modules, e.g. a modal dialog, may be made up of one or more subcomponents.

-Subcomponents should be named as follows: [module]-[subcomponent].
+Name subcomponents as follows: [module]-[subcomponent].

 HTML: